 SlicK9!
 Emphasizing the crucial skills of Stay, Leave-It and Come, this is the ultimate foundation class for your K9!
 With this groundwork, your dog will be ready for an active life with you or for anything else you want to teach.
 Skills include attention, stay/maintain behaviors like chin, sit, down, & relax, beginning recall, controlled walking/heeling, go-to-place, back-up and leave-it.
-(7 weeks; $175 ($150 for existing clients); requires Orientation above and participation in at least one private session, or my permission).
+(7 weeks; $175) Offered in spring and fall.

-GROW A GREAT DOG (5 weeks + Orientation, $125) specifically for pups ages 8 to 20 weeks.
+GROW A GREAT DOG Social group specifically for pups ages 8 to 20 weeks.
 Start your pup off the right way!
-This class is five weeks in length.
+This class is typically five weeks in length.
 Pups 20 weeks and under repeat as many times as you like (included with purchase of Puppy Lesson Package).